Ecwid/ecwid-api-docs/includes/_batch_api.md

 ----- | ---- | -----------
 id | string | Optional request ID you specified for each API request status | string | `"COMPLETED"` – All requests were completed; `"FAILED"` – if response HTTP code was not `200OK`; `"NOT_EXECUTED"` – request was not executed, because previous requests failed.
-See [Handling failed requests](https://developers.ecwid.com/api-documentation/batch-requests#handling-failed-requests) to learn more details http_body | string | Response body for your requests.
-For example: details of orders found, status of a discount coupon update, id of a product created, etc. Check examples for [each endpoint](https://developers.ecwid.com/api-documentation/rest-api-reference) http_status_code | number | HTTP status code from Ecwid API for a request http_status_line | string | HTTP status reason phrase
+See [Handling failed requests](https://developers.ecwid.com/api-documentation/batch-requests#handling-failed-requests) to learn more details http_body | json | Response body for your requests. `escaped_http_body` is returned instead if `escapedJson` parameter is `true` in your batch status request.
+For example: details of orders found, status of a discount coupon update, id of a product created, etc. Check examples for [each endpoint](https://developers.ecwid.com/api-documentation/rest-api-reference) escaped_http_body | string | Escaped JSON string of response body for each API request in a batch.
+Returned if `escapedJson` parameter is `true` in your batch status request http_status_code | number | HTTP status code from Ecwid API for a request http_status_line | string | HTTP status reason phrase